Fokoue22/kubernetes-cluster-architecture/README.md

 ### 1. The first line which is `apiVersion: v1` So this is just the version of the template and it's something provided by KUBERNETES

 ### 2. On the seconde line we do have `kind: Pod`.
-Here we are telling KUBERNETES was kind of object to deployed and it's a POP
+Here we are telling KUBERNETES what kind of object to deployed and it's a POP

-### 3. Then we want to attache a lable to our POP.
+### 3. Then we want to attache a name to our POP.
 We can do this by adding a `tag` to our POP.
 To do this you go to your `metadata section and create a name`

 ### 4. On the `spec` we have this element call `Containers`.
   * `name` is the name of your container and here is `apache-app`
   * `image` here you reference your image from `dockerHub`.
 You just need to go to your DockerHub account an copie and existing apache image
   * `ports` then we open containerPort `80` to send and recieve traffic

-### 5. To create a pop we write the command. `NB` Change the nginex-first-pop.yml with the name of your yaml file.
+### 5. To create a pop we write the command. `NB` Change the `nginex-first-pop.yml` with the name of your yaml file.
 ```
 kubectl create -f .\nginex-first-pop.yml
 ```